 Installation charges incurred

-We will incur the installation expenses and then we need to verify and confirm the expenses that needs to be capitalized.
-Lets record the Capitalization entry.
+We will incur the installation expenses, and then we need to verify and confirm the costs that need to be capitalized.
+Let’s record the Capitalization entry.

 Capitalizing the installation Charges